Dillon Carmichael: Biography

 Rolling Stone Country described the album as "Featuring his signature booming baritone vocals and a sonic blend that mixes the hard-nosed Outlaw country with the melodic edge of Southern rock."
 In 2020, Dillon charted on Country Airplay with the single release "I Do for You".

+Carmichael released his sophomore LP Son of A (a 2021 release co-produced by Jon Pardi), with the title track earning his top Country Airplay position to date.
+In 2024, he was named a New Face of Country Music by Country Radio Seminar.

+Carmichael's most recent album, 2025's Keepin' Country Alive, endlessly spotlights the emotional impact of Carmichael's storytelling, whether he is paying homage to the beauty of the rural life ("Home", "Good Ol' Day") or on a gritty anthem like "Raised Up Wrong".